Kiffhost/exalted-scripture-understanding/Charms/Solar/Ride/Mount Preservation Method.md

   - "[[Worthy Mount Technique]]"
 ---
 *The Solar feels the thread of her life is intertwined.*
-When her mount suffers a decisive attack, the Solar may reduce !!thedamagethemountsuffers,tradingoneofherownhealth!! levels for every three successes on the damage roll so neutralized.
+When her mount suffers a decisive attack, the Solar may reduce the damage the mount suffers, trading one of her own health levels for every three successes on the damage roll so neutralized.
 The Solar must be riding her mount to use this Charm.